 Simon Phillips (William Blake), Tamer Hassan (Sergeant Jack Mason), Daisy Head (Chloe Chambers), John Mawson (Henry Chambers), Sebastian Street (Captain Robert Kendrick), Ronan Vibert (Isaac Grainger), Rita Ramnani (Isabelle), Danny Dyer (Angel of Death)

-A man wakes up with no memory of who he is and finds himself in a deserted London.
+A man wakes up to find himself in a deserted London with no memory of who he is.
 As he walks through the city, he encounters six others.
 They likewise have no memory of what happened or who they are other than the i.d. in their pockets.
 They allow the tough military-experienced Jack Mason to lead them.
-As they travel, each begins to experience flashes of memory of the events leading up their being here.
+As they travel, each begins to experience flashes of memory of the events leading up their being there.
 At the same time, something is stalking them.

 The Last Seven was a directorial debut for British filmmaker Imran Naqvi who had previously worked as a Steadicam operator.
 Naqvi has only directed short films since then.

 The Last Seven falls into a spate of Last People on Earth dramas.
-(A full list of these is in the themes section below).
+(A full list of these can be found under the theme Last People on Earth Films).
 This is a genre that goes all the way back to the post-nuclear apocalypse films of the 1950s such as Five (1951), Day the World Ended (1955), The World, The Flesh and the Devil (1958) and Last Woman on Earth (1960).
-The classic work on the subject was The Quiet Earth (1985) and at the time The Last Seven was made there seemed a cluster of new variants on this theme with films such as The End of the Animal (2010), Vanishing on 7th Street (2010), The Midnight After (2014), Alone (2017) and Bokeh (2017).
+The classic work on the subject was The Quiet Earth (1985) and at the time The Last Seven was made there seemed a cluster of new variants on this theme with films such as The End of the Animal (2010), Vanishing on 7th Street (2010), The Midnight After (2014) and Bokeh (2017) and especially the French Alone (2017), which shares the same twist ending.
 The images of London deserted also draw association to 28 Days Later (2002).